MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/macros.md

 * The number of times each factory was requested (and whether the factory is agile).

 ## WINRT_NATVIS
 If defined, includes helper functions to assist in native debug visualizations in Visual Studio.
-The code is not used at runtime; it exists only for debugging.
+The code isn't used at runtime; it exists only for debugging.

 If you don't customize this macro, then visualization support functions are enabled if **_DEBUG** is defined.
 For more details, see [Visual Studio native debug visualization (natvis) for C++/WinRT](natvis.md).